XofEE/KZG-Marble-machine/Blog-post-Special-Contribution.md

 The machine is fully opensourced.
 All 3D files, programs and component list are available on Github.

 ## Proof of Contribution:
-As proof of my contribution, here is a screenshot of the sequencer showing my Ethereum address and contribution number:
+As proof of my contribution, here is a screenshot of the sequencer showing my Ethereum address ( xofee.eth : 0xFF141bFc450c57Ad84eBaFbD09ffa94A268a7aaE ) and contribution number (#83329) .

 <img src="/images-videos/Contribution.png" width="576" height="324">